 But write off Britpop altogether?
 I still think Definitely Maybe and (What’s the Story) Morning Glory? are untouchable.
 And let’s not forget the likes of Blur, Pulp, Radiohead, Mansun, Suede and Manic Street Preachers, who all put out ambitious progressive records that propelled British music into exciting new territories.
-There was also fine work from the likes of Supergrass, The Divine Comedy, The Bluetones and Gomez; outfits that over time have been unfairly consigned to the column marked also rans.
+There was also fine work from the likes of Supergrass, The Divine Comedy, The Bluetones and Gomez, bands that have, in some quarters, been unfairly consigned to the column marked also rans.
 And while we’re on the subject of the undervalued, it would be downright negligent not to fly a continent-sized flag on behalf of Super Furry Animals.
 A Welsh five piece formed in Cardiff, The Furries’ 1996 punk-pop debut Fuzzy Logic saw them quickly lauded as an inventive band capable of thinking outside the box.

 A predominantly high-energy affair, Radiator’s sonic template kicks in early with the psychedelic playfulness of The Placid Casual and its sardonic references to former Sierra Leone head of state Valentine Strasser.
 Then there’s The International Language of Screaming, a slab of explosiveness clocking in at two minutes and twelve seconds.
-An infectious cocktail of 60s pop hooks and urgent self-destructing punk, Gruff’s loose improvised-sounding vocals express dissatisfaction with late twentieth century society.
+It’s an infectious cocktail of 60s pop hooks and urgent self-destructing punk, Gruff’s loose, improvised-sounding vocals expressing dissatisfaction with late twentieth century society.
 “Every time I look around me everything seems so stationary.
 It just sends me the impulse to become reactionary’’.

 Nevertheless, Bass Turned to D.E.A.D gives it a run for its money, with its dream of escaping the rat race to go and make music in the unspoiled calm of Mother Nature.
 “With my bow and my arrow I will aim towards my atlas, and where I hit, I’ll go’’.

-Choice Quote: “We don’t worry about being perceived as fools.
-We just do it anyway, celebrate life.
+Choice Quote: “We don’t worry about being perceived as fools, we just do it anyway, celebrate life.
 Do something fantastical instead of being cowardly.
-But f****** hell!
+But fucking hell!
 There’s so much more we could do”. – SFA singer Gruff Rhys.

 Choice Lyric: ‘‘Marie Curie was Polish born but French bred.
 Ha, French bread!!!!
 Of course she ended up dead from radiation, slow invisible suffocation’’.
 From Hermann ♥’s Pauline.